Augmentin Patient Tips

-- Augmentin belongs to the group of medicines known as penicillins.
+- Augmentin belongs to the class of medicines known as penicillins.

 - Effective against more organisms than amoxicillin by itself.

-- Used to treat infections of the airways, ears, sinuses, skin, urinary tract, caused by susceptible bacteria including:
+- Used to treat infections of the airways, ears, sinuses, skin, urinary tract, that have been caused by susceptible bacteria, such as:

-- Available in tablet, chewable tablet, extended-release and liquid formulations.
+- Available as a tablet and chewable tablet and in extended-release and liquid formulations.

 - Augmentin is available as generic amoxicillin/clavulanate potassium.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Diarrhea or loose stools, nausea, skin rashes or itching, and vomiting

 - Can cause overgrowth of a yeast, Candida, causing thrush (a yeast infection in the mouth) or vaginal yeast infections

 - Augmentin should not be used if the susceptibility results show susceptibility to amoxicillin, indicating that the infectious bacteria are not producing beta-lactamase.
 Amoxicillin should be used instead